plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

     a computation type `=>T` for some value type `T`; it can also be a computation sequence type such as `(=>T)*`.

-- The keyword *`Rule`* introduces an equation defining the translation function on trees matching a specified pattern.
+- *`Rule`* introduces an equation defining the translation function on trees matching a specified pattern.

   - The pattern in a rule usually corresponds to a single alternative of the